 These type of hosting services are referred to as a platform or software as a service (SaaS).
 You are renting the specialized software to help in development of a website using a web based graphical user interface (GUI).
-In return you receive storage space and bandwidth to host your website.
+In return, you receive storage space and bandwidth to host your website.
 The big selling factor for some is the fact that they can build a website quickly and easier for themselves without much technically knowledge or assistance.
 The platform provides all the necessary software as a service (SaaS) to make a website (website builder) and host it.
 This type of software at times come with Shared Hosting.
 Commonly though to the general public they most likely hear of it as a separate service such as Shopify, Squarespace, Weebly, Wix or WordPress.com.
-There is other common options such as GitHub Pages, GitLab Pages or even Neocities however these are similar but not exactly the same as they do not come with a complete package of software to help you along the entire process.
+There are other common options such as GitHub Pages, GitLab Pages or even Neocities however these are similar but not exactly the same as they do not come with a complete package of software to help you along the entire process.
 I should note that GitHub and GitLab are services primarily for developers however for some they enjoy using Pages service to host their website.

 Platform/SaaS Hosting can be very cost-effective especially when money is limited.
 It’s great to use for beginners or those that don’t enjoy the process of making a website.
-However all this does come at a disadvantage and this varies between which hosting provider you look at.
+However, all this does come at a disadvantage and this varies between which hosting provider you look at.
 With software doing most of the work for you this brings limitations of control, creativity and even ownership.
 Since most of the responsibility is being looked after that can mean that they don’t have the best interest for you and your needs.
-In regards to ownership, more often than not if you choose to move to a different hosting provider you are not able to take your entire website with you.
+In regard to ownership, more often than not if you choose to move to a different hosting provider you are not able to take your entire website with you.
 When you design a website using Platform/SaaS Hosting it requires that system in order to function.
 Each hosting provider offering Platform/SaaS Hosting has different implementations therefore they are not compatible.

-I should be noted that some offer free plans just remember even though it maybe free that doesn’t mean it doesn’t cost you something in other ways.
+I should be noted that some offer free plans, just remember even though it maybe free that doesn’t mean it doesn’t cost you something in other ways.
 I’m not saying to not use such a service just giving you something to take into consideration.
-This maybe a cost-effective solution but not in terms of overall features and capabilities compared to Shard Hosting.
+This maybe a cost-effective solution, but not in terms of overall features and capabilities compared to Shard Hosting.

 - Ease of setup